FoundOPS/TaskOptimizer/Docs/Use Cases.md

 	- Single company: optimize for ideal amount (until efficiency gains <= computing cost)
 	- Single company: optimize for 5 minutes

-Never stop it.
-Remove tasks a threshold before they need to be performed (and remove assigned availability on resources).

-	- Single company: optimize until 12 hours before resources are used
-	- Industry: lock tasks 24 hours before their service

 **Meta heuristics**